Chris Taylor Preview, Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 28th in MLB.

-- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.96).
+- The Nationals' 4.98 team ERA ranks 27th across all MLB pitching staffs.

-- Nationals pitchers combine to allow the most home runs in baseball (215 total, 1.5 per game).
+- The Nationals give up the most home runs in baseball (219 total, 1.5 per game).

-- The lefty last appeared on Tuesday, Aug.
-29 against the Toronto Blue Jays, when he threw five innings, allowing one earned run while giving up six hits.
+- The right-hander's last time out came on Saturday, Sept.
+2 against the Miami Marlins, when he tossed four innings, surrendering eight earned runs while giving up 12 hits.

-- In 26 games this season, the 24-year-old has a 4.28 ERA and 10 strikeouts per nine innings, while allowing a batting average of .254 to opposing batters.
+- The 31-year-old has amassed a 5.21 ERA and 6.8 strikeouts per nine innings across 27 games this season, while allowing a batting average of .289 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.